With different pathways leading to Australian permanent citizenship, this post will explore why Partner visas are so popular.

 Currently, partner visa numbers already constitute 24.5 percent of the permanent migration program.
 Given the relative ease of access to the program, the demand for partner visas is set to grow.

 There is significant political debate over the future of the partner visa regime.
-The Federal Labor opposition has argued the Department should drop the recent tougher scrutiny of partner visa applications and turn the visa into an ‘on-demand’ option.
+Labor has argued the Department should drop the recent tougher scrutiny of partner visa applications and turn the visa into an ‘on-demand’ option.
+Alternatively it has been argues that given the increased scams that the Department should increase its rigor in assessing these visas.

-For personalized partner visa advice, contact Summit Migration to talk with the registered migration agent today.
+For personalised partner visa advice, contact Summit Migration to talk with a registered migration agent today.